Large Language Model Confidence Estimation via Black-Box Access: Experiment Details

-We demonstrate the efficacy of our method on question answering and summarization tasks.
-For summarization, we used BART-large \cite{Lewis2019_Bart} and Pegasus-large \cite{zhang2019_Pegasus} and for question answering, we used GPT-4 \cite{OpenAI_GPT4}, Mistral-7B-Instruct-v0.2 \cite{Jiang2023_mistral}, Llama-2-13b chat version \cite{touvron2023_llama2}, and Flan-ul2 models \cite{tay2023_flan_ul2}.
-For question answering we elicited responses from these models on four datasets, namely, CoQA \cite{Reddy2019_COQA}, SQuAD \cite{Rajpurkar2016_SQUAD}, TriviaQA \cite{Joshi2017_triviaqa} and Natural Questions (NQ) \cite{nq}.
+For question answering we elicited responses from these models on four datasets, namely, \textbf{CoQA} \cite{Reddy2019_COQA}, \textbf{SQuAD} \cite{Rajpurkar2016_SQUAD}, \textbf{TriviaQA} \cite{Joshi2017_triviaqa} and \textbf{Natural Questions} (NQ) \cite{nq}.
 CoQA and SQuAD provide the context and expect the model to respond to the question based on the context, while TriviaQA and NQ do not have a context and require the model to tap into its learnt knowledge.
 For our experiments, we use the validation splits for all the datasets as done previously \cite{lin2023generating}.
 CoQA has 7983 datapoints, TriviaQA has 9960 datapoints, SQuAD has 10,600 datapoints and NQ has 7830 datapoints.
 For summarization, we used CNN \ Daily Mail \cite{See2017_CNN_Dailymail1} and \cite{Hermann2015_CNN_Dailymail2} and XSUM \cite{Narayan2018_XSUM} datasets.
 We use a subset of the validation splits of both the datasets comprising of 4000 datapoints.
-For detecting entailment, we use deberta-large-nli model which is specialized for NLI tasks \cite{he2021_Deberta}.

 We follow previous works \cite{lin2023generating}, which used $1000$ datapoints for hyperparameter tuning, to train our Logistic Regression Classifier and the rest of them were used for evaluation.
-As such, in Table \ref{table:subsample}, we show that our method is quite performant even with fewer training datapoints.
-This observation is also consistent when our method uses the same number of queries as our baselines as reported in \ref{table:auroc2}, \ref{table:auarc2}.
 For each of the prompt perturbations specified above, we use five generations for each perturbation for more robust evaluation.
 All results are averaged over five runs and we report standard deviations rounded to three decimal places for our method.
 We use zero-shot prompting for the datasets with context.
 For TriviaQA, Flan-ul2, Mistral-7B-Instruct-v0.2 and GPT-4 also worked well with zero shot prompting while Llama-2-13b chat was performant with a two-shot prompt.
 For NQ, we used a five shot prompt.
 The details about the prompts used are provided in the Appendix \ref{sec:appendix}.
-We used internally hosted models to generate the responses.
-Thus, we used V100s GPUs for the feature extraction step once the responses were generated.
-The logistic regression model was trained on an intel core CPU.